How do I sue someone?

 If you discover that you cannot attend a trial date, you will need to request an adjournment (to postpone it to another date).
 Only a judge can adjourn a trial.
 Complete the Application to a Judge form to change the date of your trial.
 The registry staff will tell you when you will have to appear in court to make the request.
 The application form will have to be served on the other parties to the lawsuit at least seven days before the date set for you to appear in court.

 If there is not enough time before the trial to make an application to adjourn it, you or someone representing you will have to appear in court on the date set for the trial to request the adjournment.
 The judge must be satisfied that the postponement is unavoidable and an injustice will occur if the trial proceeds.

 If a claimant does not attend the trial, the claim will be dismissed.
 If a defendant or third party does not attend, the claim will be allowed and a judgment will be granted against the absent party.

 What if I need an interpreter?

 The court does not provide interpreters for Small Claims Court.
 If you need an interpreter you will have to provide your own.
-A friend or relative can provide this for you.
+A judge may allow a family member or friend to help you in settlement conferences, provided they will not be a witness, are not involved in the dispute, and their presence will not be disruptive.
+However, you must hire a professional interpreter for a Small Claims trial.
 The court is not responsible for the accuracy of interpretation.
 For a list of qualified interpreters, visit the website of The Society of Translators and Interpreters of BC.